easyt0re/mmrotate/README.md

   - [x] found [this issue](https://github.com/open-mmlab/mmdetection/issues/10438#issuecomment-1633894504) and try it out
   - probably not the version in use, not really useful
   - [x] confirm hard to get resume working. load works.
+- seems that we have everything from the guy, redo that?
+  - [ ] PRIORITY: get the code working with our structure of files

 start a held list here
 - [ ] fine tune idea: looks like by default, stage 1 is frozen at all times. maybe cannot unfreeze. might run into CUDA mem error.